scidsg/ddosecrets-news/README.md

 # DDoSecrets News

+## Context

+DDoSecrets is a new transparency non-profit publishing hacks and leaks that serve the public's interest, which is at odds with corporate and state interests.

 ## Problem

-- DDoSecrets.com is a new and corageous group of individuals bringing transparency to those holding power and influence.
-As such, some sites have started to block links to their website.
+- Some social media sites have started blocking links to DDoSecrets.com.

 - DDoSecrets.com is built on MediaWiki, which has some limitations for how deeply it can be customized without beginning to maintain an entirely new skin.